 In the end, we did it in the last week of our 4 months in Central America.
 I can hand on heart say that yes, it definitely is worth it.
 It was one of the most amazing experiences we’ve had as a couple.

 We did our hike with Balam Tours Acatenango who kindly invited us to join them on one of their tours.
-It was incredible and we’d both highly recommend them.
+Sadly they are no longer operating, however, there are plenty of other tours available like this one.

 2. Toast Marshmallows on Pacaya Volcano